mhohmann1/design-automation/README.md

 # Evaluation

-Before you evaluate, please be sure that you trained the Super-Resolution-Network, if not, disable the respective option in eval.py.
+Before you evaluate, please be sure that you trained the Super-Resolution-Network, if not add `--super_res False`.

 ```
 python eval.py